 Members of the Corporation are appointed for a term of office not exceeding four years.
 Governors may serve for more than two terms, with reappointment taking place after consideration is given to College need and performance.

 Corporation performance

-A strategic planning session was held on 29 June 2022 attended by the Corporation and Senior Managers with briefings and guest speakers.
 Governors and the Head of Governance also attended the following training and development sessions during the year: